evroon/bevy-volumetric-clouds/README.md

 cargo run --example demo --features fly_camera,debug
 ```

+The configuration of the clouds rendering can be changed using the `CloudsConfig` resource.
+See [its docs](https://docs.rs/bevy-volumetric-clouds/latest/bevy_volumetric_clouds/config/struct.CloudsConfig.html) for more information.

 ## Limitations

 A few limitations apply for now and hopefully get fixed in the future: